3 ways to improve your brain health

 It’s important to address other factors that contribute to cognitive decline, as well as the signs for those at risk.
 Common factors include stress, poor social relationships, and a lack of sleep.
 Adequate sleep helps to restore the body, improve memory, and manage stress, while positive relationships improve mood and release good hormones.
 If you begin to have trouble sleeping, remembering appointments, concentrating, or comprehending simple activities, you might be experiencing cognitive impairment.
 While these symptoms are more common in adults 65 and over, it can be present at any age due to poor health and stress.
 However, impaired cognitive function can often be improved through many of the habits discussed.
 The best way to implement preventative measures, is to start maximizing brain health early on to delay the onset of mild to severe cognitive decline.
 In many cases, decline in brain health can be reversed or managed so the symptoms do not worsen.

-According to experts, 30-60 minutes a day of moderately intense aerobic exercise improves our cardiovascular health, and supports brain function.
-Bold can make it easy to implement a consistent exercise regimen!
-Not only are there a variety of programs, but options for every level of fitness.
-Take a look at some of the programs Bold offers, to find the best fit for you.
+According to experts, 150 minutes per week of moderately intense aerobic exercise improves our cardiovascular health, and supports brain function.
+Bold can make it easy to implement a consistent exercise routine!
+Not only are there a variety of programs, but we have options for every level of activity.
+Take a look at some of the programs Bold offers to find the best fit for you.